Ethnicity: Africa

-Ethnic groups in Africa number in the hundreds, each generally having its own language (or dialect of a language) and culture.
+Africa is the most ethnically and linguistically diverse continent, with over 3,000 ethnic groups and more than 2,000 languages spoken across 54 countries.
+These languages belong to major families such as Niger-Congo, Afroasiatic, Nilo-Saharan, and Khoisan, and most ethnic groups maintain distinct cultural traditions.

 Asia

 Assyrians are one of the indigenous peoples of Northern Iraq.

 Ethnic groups are abundant throughout Asia, with adaptations to the climate zones of Asia, which can be the Arctic, subarctic, temperate, subtropical or tropical.
 The ethnic groups have adapted to mountains, deserts, grasslands, and forests.

 On the coasts of Asia, the ethnic groups have adopted various methods of harvest and transport.
 Some groups are primarily hunter-gatherers, some practice transhumance (nomadic lifestyle), others have been agrarian/rural for millennia and others becoming industrial/urban.
 Some groups/countries of Asia are completely urban, such as those in Hong Kong, Shanghai and Singapore.

-The colonization of much of Asia largely ended in the 20th century, driven by national movements for independence and self-determination across the continent.
+The colonization of much of Asia largely ended in the 20th century, driven by national movements for independence and self-determination across the continent, such as those inspired by the Indian independence movement.

-In Indonesia alone, there are more than 600 ethnic groups, which are located on 17,000 islands in the Indonesian archipelago.
+In India alone, there are more than 2,000 distinct ethnic groups, whilst in Indonesia alone, there are more than 600 ethnic groups, which are located on 17,000 islands in the Indonesian archipelago.

-Russia has more than 185 recognized ethnic groups besides the eighty per cent ethnic Russian majority.
-The largest group is the Tatars, 3.8 per cent.
+Russia has more than 185 recognized ethnic groups besides the 80% ethnic Russian majority.
+The largest group is the Tatars, 3.8%.
 Many of the smaller groups are found in the Asian part of Russia (see Indigenous peoples of Siberia).